You can send crypto as a gift to your friends or family.

 Where can I see the crypto gifts I’ve received or sent?

-Tap Portfolio (on mobile) or click Trade (on web) and select the asset that was gifted to view the complete transaction history.
+Select My assets and choose the asset that was gifted to view the complete transaction history.

 When you select the transaction, you'll see:

 The recipient (or sender’s name if you are the recipient)

 Price per coin (which is the cash value of the gifted amount)

 To view a crypto gift with the animation like you first sent or received it, go to your Notifications and open the gift message.

 Can I upload my own greeting card design?

 You can only use the designs available in the app at this time.